Joe Calvey: Doing Right

 Outside of work, Joe engages in active pastimes like sports and traveling.
 “I’m a big sports guy,” he affirms.
 “I like to play soccer, as well as attend professional sporting events or watch them on TV.
 I also like traveling with my family and checking out new parts of the world.
 We’ve been everywhere from Europe to Mexico to Hawaii.”

 In regard to his professional career, Joe says good customer service comes down to two main components.
 “I think honesty and communication are the two biggest things.
 I’ve found that if you’re upfront with customers and communicate with them at every step of the process, it makes a huge difference.
 Even when there are problems or setbacks, people really appreciate being kept in the loop.”

 When asked the first thing he’d do if he were to retire tomorrow, Joe says he’d give back.
 “If I retired and had money, I would want to take care of the people who got me to where I am, like my parents and those who helped me progress in my profession.
 Besides that, I would definitely do some more traveling.”

-Q: What’s your favorite local restaurant?
+Q: What’s your favorite sports team?

 Q: Music or talk radio?

-Q: What’s your favorite style of music?
+Q: What’s your favorite podcast?

-Q: What’s your favorite snack?
+Q: What’s your favorite thing to eat for breakfast?